+Welcome to West Bengal! a state that is famous for its many historical tourist sites, diverse ethnic culture and fine arts!
 West Bengal is famous for its cultural heritage, history and tradition.
-Well, go through this list involved with top tourist attractions in west Bengal.
+Well, go through this list of the top tourist attractions in west Bengal.
 There are enough places to be explored for every type of traveler in this range.
 Here is a complete inventory of all the places you need to go to!
 To help you out, we have compiled a list of the notable tourist spots in West Bengal.
 Sit, choose, and get those travel plans rolling.

 Table of Contents